 Learn how Adobe Experience Manager (AEM) as a Cloud Service uses continuous integration and delivery (CI/CD) to keep your projects on the latest version.

-AEM as a Cloud Service now uses Continuous Integration and Continuous Delivery (CI/CD) to ensure that your projects are on the most current AEM version.
-This means that Production and Stage instances are updated to the latest AEM version without any interruption of service for users.
+AEM as a Cloud Service uses continuous integration and continuous delivery (CI/CD) to ensure that your projects are on the most current AEM version.
+This process seamlessly updates your production, staging, and development instances without causing any disruption to your users.

-AEM updates go through an intense and fully automated product validation pipeline involving multiple steps ensuring no disruption of service for any systems in production.
+AEM updates go through an intense and fully automated product validation pipeline involving multiple steps, ensuring no disruption of service for any systems in production.
 Health checks are used to monitor the health of the application.
-If these checks fail during an AEM as a Cloud Service update, the release will not proceed and Adobe will investigate why the update caused this unexpected behavior.
+If these checks fail during an AEM as a Cloud Service update, the release does not proceed, and Adobe investigates why the update caused this unexpected behavior.

-If custom code was pushed to staging and then rejected by you, the next AEM update will remove those changes to reflect the git tag of the last successful customer release to production.
+If custom code was pushed to staging and not to production, the next AEM update removes those changes to reflect the git tag of the last successful customer release to production.
 Therefore, the custom code that was only available on staging must be deployed again.

-As mentioned above, updates in most cases will incur zero downtime, including for the author, which is a cluster of nodes.
+Usually, updates incur zero downtime, including for the authoring instance, which is a cluster of nodes.
 Rolling updates are possible due to the composite node store feature in Oak.

-/libs (the TarMK based immutable repository), distinct from the older Blue AEM version, although both reference a shared DocumentMK based mutable repository that contains areas like
+/libs (the TarMK based immutable repository).
+It is distinct from the older AEM version, although both reference a shared DocumentMK based mutable repository that contains areas like

-/etc and others.
-Because both the Blue and the Green have their own versions of
+Because both the old and the new versions have their own versions of

-/libs, they can both be active during the rolling update, both taking on traffic until the blue is fully replaced by the green.
+/libs, they can both be active during the rolling update.
+And, both can take on traffic until the old is fully replaced by the new.